numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 within the COCO_ platform [HAN2016co]_. [#]_

-Our central measure of performance, to which the experimental procedure is adapted, is the number of evaluations of the objective function to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.
+Our central measure of performance, to which the experimental procedure is adapted, is the number of calls to the objective function to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.

 Terminology
 -----------
 *function*
-  We talk about a *function* as a parametrized mapping :math:`\mathbb{R}^n\to\mathbb{R}^m` with scalable input space, that is, :math:`n` is not (yet) determined, and usually :math:`m\in\{1,2\}`.
+  We talk about an objective *function* |f| as a parametrized mapping :math:`\mathbb{R}^n\to\mathbb{R}^m` with scalable input space, that is, :math:`n` is not (yet) determined, and usually :math:`m\in\{1,2\}`.
   Functions are parametrized such that different *instances* of the